joeymalvinni/ictf2024writeups/web/Boing/README.md

 <br>

-We'll need to somehow break out of this script before it has the opportunity to reach the end.
+For our attack, we chose to crash the program before it writes the final filename by adding invalid data that `compute.py` won't decode.
+Essentially, we write the custom filename to the metadata file in the ImageDescription EXIF data, so that when the UserComment crashes `compute.py` our ImageDescription was the last thing added to the metadata file.

-Using this knowledge, this script was created:
+Here was our solution script:

 ```py
 from PIL import Image